Materials Chemistry

 Internships and supervised projects

-• M1 – Semester 1: Professional Projects – Project Monitoring (8 ECTS)
+• M1 – Semester 1: Professional Projects – Project Supervision (8 ECTS)

-• M1 – Semester 2: Communication and Professional Integration (2 ECTS)
+• M1 – Semester 2: Communication and Career Development (2 ECTS)

-• M1 – Semester 2: 2- to 4-month internship in a laboratory or company, preceded by a bibliographic report (10 ECTS)
+• M1 – Semester 2: 2- to 4-month laboratory or industry internship preceded by a literature review (10 ECTS)

 • M2 – Semester 3: Project Management – Business Law – Innovation and Intellectual Property (4 ECTS)